The Office of the Provost oversees all accreditation and assessment activities across Washington University in St. Louis.

 Washington University has been accredited by the Higher Learning Commission (HLC) since 1913.
 The HLC is one of six regional accreditors recognized by the U.S. Department of Education.
 Regional accreditation assures institutional quality by verifying that an institution (1) meets threshold standards and (2) is engaged in continuous improvement.
 The HLC assesses and evaluates academic programs, student services, governance and administration.

-As of 2015, Washington University participates in the HLC’s Open Pathway accreditation process.
+Washington University participates in the HLC’s Open Pathway accreditation process.
 This process features a ten-year cycle which focuses on both assurance and improvement.
-Our 10-year cycle will take place between 2015 and 2025.
+Our current 10-year cycle takes place between 2015 and 2025.
 There are Assurance Reviews in Years 4 and 10.
 Between Years 5 and 9 of the ten-year cycle, Washington University will propose and complete a Quality Initiative.
 In year 10, Washington University will undergo a comprehensive evaluation.
 Components of the 2024 comprehensive evaluation can be found here.

 In addition to the university-wide accreditation, each of Washington University’s six schools is accredited in regular intervals by their school’s professional organization.